-&lt;sup>8 This recommendation covers both adjudications conducted by administrative law judges and adjudications conducted by non-administrative law judges.
+7 This recommendation covers both adjudications conducted by administrative law judges and adjudications conducted by non-administrative law judges.

-- a.
-Developing the information infrastructure, such as public centralized docketing, needed for agencies and parties to identify and track cases with common issues of fact or law; - b.
-Encouraging adjudicators and parties to identify specific cases or types of cases that are likely to involve common issues of fact or law and therefore prove to be attractive candidates for aggregation; and - c.
-Piloting programs to test the reliability of an approach to aggregation before implementing the program broadly. - 4.
-Agencies should develop procedures and protocols to assign similar cases to the same adjudicator or panel of adjudicators using a number of factors, including: - a.
-Whether coordination would avoid duplication in discovery; - b.
-Whether it would prevent inconsistent evidentiary or other pre-hearing rulings; - c.
-Whether it would conserve the resources of the parties, their representatives, and the agencies; and - d.
-Where appropriate, whether the agencies can accomplish similar goals by using other tools as set forth in paragraph 2. - 5.
-Agencies should develop procedures and protocols for adjudicators to determine whether to formally aggregate similar claims in a single proceeding with consideration of the principles and procedures in Rule 23 of the Federal Rules of Civil Procedure, including: - a.
-Whether the number of cases or claims are sufficiently numerous and similar to justify aggregation; - b.
-Whether an aggregate proceeding would be manageable and materially advance the resolution of the cases; - c.
-Whether the benefits of collective control outweigh the benefits of individual control, including whether adequate counsel is available to represent the parties in an aggregate proceeding; - d.
-Whether (or the extent to which) any existing individual adjudication has (or related adjudications have) progressed; and e.
-Whether the novelty or complexity of the issues being adjudicated would benefit from the input of different adjudicators.
+52 b.
+Encouraging adjudicators and parties to identify specific cases or types of cases 53 that are likely to involve common issues of fact or law and therefore prove to be 54 attractive candidates for aggregation; and 55 c.
+Piloting programs to test the reliability of an approach to aggregation before 56 implementing the program broadly.
+57 4.
+Agenc ies should develop procedures and protocols to assign similar cases to the same 58 adjudi cator or panel of adjudicators using a number of factors, including: 59 a.
+Whether coordination would avoid duplication in discovery; 60 b.
+Whether it would prevent inconsistent evidentiary or other pre-hearing rulings; 61 c.
+Whether it would conserve the resources of the parties, their representatives, and 62 the agencies; and 63 d.
+Where appropriate, whether the agencies can accomplish similar goals by using 64 other tools as set forth in paragraph 2.
+65 5.
+Agenc ies should develop procedures and protocols for adjudicators to determine whether 66 to forn nally aggregate similar cases in a single proceeding based on the following factors: 67 a.
+Whether the number of cases or claims are sufficiently numerous and similar to 68 justify aggregation; 69 b.
+Whether an aggregate proceeding would be manageable and materially advance 70 the resolution of the cases; 71 c.
+Whether the benefits of collective control outweigh the benefits of individual 72 control, including whether adequate counsel is available to represent the parties in 73 an aggregate proceeding; 74 d.
+Whether (or the extent to which) any existing individual adjudication has (or 75 related adjudications have) progressed; and 76 e.
+Whether the novelty or complexity of the issues being adjudicated would benefit 77 from the input of different adjudicators.